Published Feb 22, 2019 for the 2019-20 school year administration of IAR.

-No matter what, in a state that is not providing adequate funding for every child, every penny spent on experimental, expensive testing to be used for high-stakes decisions is a penny that’s not going to actual high-quality education.
+No matter what the vendor or the name of the test, in a state that is $7 Billion below funding all schools adequately, every penny spent on experimental, expensive testing, potentially used for high-stakes decisions is a penny that’s not going to actual high-quality education.
 We encourage parents to have their child refuse state testing.
 If you need assistance above and beyond the resources below, contact us: firstname.lastname@example.org or 413-3OPTOUT.

 Quick links: Opt out materials